bbauska/UC-Davis-JS-Basics/readme.md

 ![](./3-6-images/media/image672.png){width="5.0in"
 height="2.801281714785652in"}

-This function is getting long, and it\'s going to get longer because we\'re creating all of these elements here.
-If you look over here on the index file, what we\'ve created so far of our card is we\'ve created this **div**, and we\'ve created the image.
+This function is getting long, and it&apos;s going to get longer because we&apos;re creating all of these elements here.
+If you look over here on the index file, what we&apos;ve created so far of our card is we&apos;ve created this **div**, and we&apos;ve created the image.
 Next we need to create this **div** for the card body and then add into that the h3, the h4, and then the description text.
 The description text is actually optional.
-If you come up here, you\'ll notice there\'s no required on the text area there.
-We\'re going to have to deal with what happens if that\'s empty as well, and then we\'ll have to add the remove button as well but let\'s go ahead and continue forward with this.
+If you come up here, you&apos;ll notice there&apos;s no required on the text area there.
+We&apos;re going to have to deal with what happens if that&apos;s empty as well, and then we&apos;ll have to add the remove button as well but let&apos;s go ahead and continue forward with this.

 Over here the next thing we need to add after the image is a variable for the card body.
-We\'re going to make a variable card body and create element **div** and then set the class name to card body for that, and that will create that card body element here and then next we need to do the same with the h3 and the h4.
-Here\'s the h3 and I\'m just going to paste it in.
-You\'ll have to type it, but I made var card title, document create element h3s.
-I\'ve created an h3, and then I\'m setting the inner text to the name.
+We&apos;re going to make a variable card body and create element **div** and then set the class name to card body for that, and that will create that card body element here and then next we need to do the same with the h3 and the h4.
+Here&apos;s the h3 and I&apos;m just going to paste it in.
+You&apos;ll have to type it, but I made var card title, document create element h3s.
+I&apos;ve created an h3, and then I&apos;m setting the inner text to the name.
 Again, this is the name that came through from the form.
-That\'s what\'s going to get put in there, so that\'s going to be the name.
-I\'m going to append child card title.
-I\'m putting the actual card title into the card body here, and then we\'ll do the same thing with the subtitle.
+That&apos;s what&apos;s going to get put in there, so that&apos;s going to be the name.
+I&apos;m going to append child card title.
+I&apos;m putting the actual card title into the card body here, and then we&apos;ll do the same thing with the subtitle.

-Now I can add in the subtitle, and again I\'m going to paste this in, so you don\'t have to watch me type it because it\'s getting painful for everybody.
-But I\'m going to make a variable card subtitle and create element h4, and then I\'m going to set the inner text to the location.
+Now I can add in the subtitle, and again I&apos;m going to paste this in, so you don&apos;t have to watch me type it because it&apos;s getting painful for everybody.
+But I&apos;m going to make a variable card subtitle and create element h4, and then I&apos;m going to set the inner text to the location.
-That\'s this location that\'s getting passed in here.
-That\'s the location that somebody typed in on the form and so that\'s going to get set for the inner text there.
-I\'m taking card body, and I\'m appending the child card subtitle.
-That\'s going to add this to the card.
-I\'m appending that in there.
-I\'ve got a card body, and I\'ve appended in the h3 and the h4.
-Next step is to check and see if somebody typed something into the description because it could be empty potentially, and we\'ll put that in next.
-Again, I\'m going to paste this in so that I know that it\'s right.
+That&apos;s this location that&apos;s getting passed in here.
+That&apos;s the location that somebody typed in on the form and so that&apos;s going to get set for the inner text there.
+I&apos;m taking card body, and I&apos;m appending the child card subtitle.
+That&apos;s going to add this to the card.
+I&apos;m appending that in there.
+I&apos;ve got a card body, and I&apos;ve appended in the h3 and the h4.
+Next step is to check and see if somebody typed something into the description because it could be empty potentially, and we&apos;ll put that in next.
+Again, I&apos;m going to paste this in so that I know that it&apos;s right.
 But here we go.
-If description dot length is not zero meaning it\'s longer than nothing then we\'re going to make a variable card text and create a paragraph, and then we\'re going to take the class name and set it to card texts because again over here, remember we did that.
+If description dot length is not zero meaning it&apos;s longer than nothing then we&apos;re going to make a variable card text and create a paragraph, and then we&apos;re going to take the class name and set it to card texts because again over here, remember we did that.
 We have p class card text.
-I\'m setting that class name in there to card text.
+I&apos;m setting that class name in there to card text.

 We could start with specifically if we wanted to and then setting the inner HTML to description and then appending that card text to the card body again.
 We get that appended in.
 The next thing we need to add is the remove button.
-I\'ll put that in here.
-Here I\'ve got a variable called card delete button, and I\'m creating a button, and I\'m setting the inner text to remove and that will create that button and set the for it to remove.
+I&apos;ll put that in here.
+Here I&apos;ve got a variable called card delete button, and I&apos;m creating a button, and I&apos;m setting the inner text to remove and that will create that button and set the for it to remove.
 But then I need to add an event listener.
-I\'m going to add an event listener, so that button is going to create an event listener, and I\'m going to add an event listener called removed destination.
-We\'ll write another little function that will actually remove this destination.
-But I\'m putting an event listener on this button right now as soon as I add it, and it\'s going to have its own event listener that\'s going to run a function, and then I take that button and I append it.
+I&apos;m going to add an event listener, so that button is going to create an event listener, and I&apos;m going to add an event listener called removed destination.
+We&apos;ll write another little function that will actually remove this destination.
+But I&apos;m putting an event listener on this button right now as soon as I add it, and it&apos;s going to have its own event listener that&apos;s going to run a function, and then I take that button and I append it.

 Append the card delete button to the card body.
 Again, if we come over